-Located on the corner of Chestnut and 6th Streets.
-The building is open year round, though hours vary by season.
+Located on the corner of Chestnut and 6th Streets, Congress Hall is open year round, though hours vary by season.
 Visitors are admitted free of charge on a first-come, first-served basis.
 Ranger led programs are provided.